Stabbath/L4D2-Stuff/cfg/h2h/readme.txt

 -	Uses damage scoring.
 -	Custom map distances to hopefully reflect the difficulty of maps with a lot less commons.

-Things that need testing:
--	Spawn sack order is 100% reliable. (ie it currently might not be because needs testing)

 To-do:
+	- look into tank being faster than he should be
+	- try blocking tank long arms
+	- tank rock selection bugged?
+	- fix standardised spawns
+	- test melee_control
+	- find out why common were bugged on epi's server
+	- test extended tank control's spaw timer switching

 	- more balance/difficulty testing
 	- map distances good?
-	- tank rock selection bugged?

 	- increase the rate at which boomer bile screen effect fades, so it transitions more smoothly (maybe)
-	- test standardised spawns (should currently allow quad-caps, but that can be tweaked later)
-	- add melee_control with default damage settings
-	- use controlled rage gains on extended tank control when that's been coded
 	- write plugin to reduce getup time for hunters and chargers to 1.0 and 1.5 seconds.
-Reduce godframes to 0.5 seconds for both
+Reduce godframes to 0.5 seconds for both.
+Or something like that

 Everything else is standard promod.